Evolving a government service brand without losing its users

 The most significant single decision on this project was what to do with the primary brand colour.

 The existing CCS identity was built around a deep burgundy.
 It had presence.
-It was visually distinct in the GOV.UK landscape.
+It was visually distinct.
 But presence isn’t the same as the right signal.
 Burgundy communicates authority and heritage, exactly the correct register for a formal institution, but CCS is primarily a service.
 Its users need to trust it, not be impressed by it.

 The shift to Cornflower Blue (#699AFF) was a deliberate repositioning.
 Blue is the dominant trust signal in digital products.
 It is what users associate with reliability and safety: the colour of banks, NHS services, and government portals.
 For a platform handling procurement decisions worth billions annually, that association is not incidental to the design.
 It is the point.